-- 1. complete teaching and learning tool for MS nurse training; - 2. professional development instrument for recognising MS nurse qualifications; and an - 3. every day reference for practicing MS nurses.
+- complete teaching and learning tool for MS nurse training; professional development instrument for recognising MS - 3. every day reference for practicing MS nurses.

 National experts are now encouraged to adapt the care plan to ensure effective implementation in individual countries.